The History of Miskanaw

-In 1967 discussions occurred between the town, Athabasca Realty, and Great Canadian Oil Sands personnel interested in the course.
-The course began as a plan for a driving range and three holes on the town side of the dyke at the Snye, but this plan was never realized.
+In 1967, discussions occurred between the community, Athabasca Realty and Great Canadian Oil Sands (GCOS) personnel interested in the course.
+The course began as a plan for a driving range and three holes on the town side of the dyke at the Snye, this original plan was never completed.
 During that same year Mr. John Lambert presented the board with a proposal for the use of MacDonald Island as a park and recreation area.
 AVC and GCOS would supply all equipment to clear the grounds for this purpose.

-By 1968 the contour plans had been examined from the photography, the mapping had been done, and the physical features of the island were being examined.
-At the same time design work was being done for the golf course, and a proposal was put forward for the Island to be made available for sports and recreation.
+By 1968, the site plans had been developed from the photography, the mapping had been done, and the physical features of the island were being examined.
+At the same time, design work was being completed for the golf course and a proposal was put forward for MacDonald Island to be made available for sport and recreation.
 Over the course of three years there were approvals for land leases, development, and a club house.
-In 1972 a motion was passed that authorized the signing of the lease, and so the Miskanaw Golf Club was born.

 In 1972, a motion was passed that authorized the signing of the lease, and so the Miskanaw Golf Club on MacDonald Island was born.
 The Miskanaw Golf Course was lengthened to a par 72 in 1987.